charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 mkdir ~/Documents/AllTest/
 ```

-Now use Remarkable to create some markdown files and place them in your new directory.
+Now use Atom, Remarkable, StackEdit or the editor of your choice to create some markdown files and place them in your new directory.
 You can use files that you already created, but by the time you are done, you should have at least six markdown files, and at least half of them have to be new: not ones that you used in a previous assignment.

 Move at least two of the markdown files into a sub-directory of **AllTest**.
 You can call that directory whatever you want.
 For instance, **MoreFiles**: